 The GRTA Project: e-thnography: Exploring the potentials of family literacy and virtual ethnography in achieving food security through sustainable organic agricultural practices

-The GRTA project will be based on action-oriented research on family literacy and indigenous learning in diverse contexts in the four participating countries.
-Stakeholder workshops at the local and national level will share what ‘family and inter-generational learning’ means to these communities, along with the analysis of existing adult literacy policy programs.
+to these communities, along with the analysis of existing adult literacy policy programs.
 Practical guidelines for family literacy will be co-developed, which is hoped to be adapted by governments and NGO programs.
 Comparative analysis conducted across the four countries and outputs from the country-level workshops will form the basis of the research seminar in UIL, leading to new guidelines for family literacy.
 The partner university team in each country will also produce a country-specific report for dissemination through UNESCO offices.

 Under the GRTA scheme, UST RCSSED team proposed a research project which aims to study how family literacy can build on indigenous learning in order to contribute to the 2030 Sustainable Development Agenda, particularly the gender equality (SDG5), health and nutrition (SDG3), agriculture (SDG2) and education (SDG4) goals.
 Using mobile technology, this study explores the potentials of intergenerational learning and virtual ethnography in promoting sustainable organic agriculture and food security in poor rural communities.

-This study involves students from Don Bosco Training Center (DBTC) who are enrolled in Organic Agriculture Production NC II and members of women’s organizations together with their sons and daughters, who are interested in engaging in organic agriculture and who are part of the Pantawid and Pamilyang Pilipino Program (4Ps) facilitated by the Department of Social Welfare and Development (DSWD) in Pinili, San Jose, Nueva Ecija.
-Through this collaboration, youth will be seen as drivers of change by participating actively in addressing pressing community issues that impact their communities.
+This study involves students from Don Bosco Training Center (DBTC) who are enrolled in Organic Agriculture Production NC II and members of women’s organizations together with their sons and daughters, who are interested in engaging in organic agriculture and who are part of the Pantawid and Pamilyang Pilipino Program (4Ps) facilitated by the Department of Social Welfare and Development (DSWD)

 This study uses family literacy and learning as a transformative and innovative approach that works across generations, between institutions and through interdisciplinary collaboration.
 Furthermore, it seeks to understand more about how adults, children and young people learn and teach each other skills and knowledge in the community.
 This might be agricultural skills, like learning to herd animals, or new skills like using a mobile phone.